-

 ● Facility Fees – 25% was shared based on the number of matches televised in the UK.
 Every side got a guaranteed sum of £12,312,666, even if less than 10 of their games were aired.
 However, for each game over ten, the rest of the teams got an extra £1,129,879!
 (Talksport).

-So although Liverpool finished second last season, they got a greater share than Manchester City due to the fact that they were in 29 televised matches as opposed to City’s 26.
+So although Liverpool finished second last season, they got a greater share than Manchester City because they were in 29 televised matches as opposed to City’s 26.

 ● Merit Payments – 25% is based on finishing position, with each team earning around £2m more than the one that placed lower.